 The time has come to address the most thorny and contentious issue in alignment research – the question of site relevance.

-If one accepts that the aligned sites were set out in prehistory why is it that ‘modern’ sites such as moats and post-medieval churches occur on some alignments with considerable accuracy.
-St John’s Church at Merrow, for example, is not only on a significant ten degree bearing line in the pattern but also at a multiple of the Druid Mile.
-It is known that there are some examples of site continuity from prehistoric times onwards; there is at least one example of a Norman motte being constructed over the top of a bronze age barrow, and instances of medieval churches having been built next to prehistoric standing stones and barrows.
+If one accepts that the aligned sites were set out in prehistory, why is it that ‘modern sites such as moats and post-medieval churches occur on some alignments with considerable accuracy?
+For example, St John’s Church at Merrow is not only on a significant ten degree bearing line in the pattern but also at a multiple of the Druid Mile.
+It is known that there are some examples of site continuity from prehistoric times onwards; there is at least one example of a Norman motte being constructed over the top of a bronze age barrow and instances of medieval churches having been built next to prehistoric standing stones and barrows.